Relationships go through different stages, including the dreaded relationship rut.

 Sure, life is boring sometimes, but you can always try and make things a little more exciting by focusing on new things.
-Everything becoming super-repetitive and predictable is one of the signs you’re in a relationship rut.
+Everything becoming super-repetitive and predictable is one of the signs you’re in a boredom relationship rut.
 [Read: All the signs of a boring relationship and how to bring back the fun]

-It’s not that you don’t love your partner, because you really do, but you just don’t get the same thrill that you used to.
-In some ways, it’s normal for the butterflies to reduce drastically, but they shouldn’t ever go away completely.
+It’s not that you don’t love your partner, but you just don’t get the same thrill that you used to.
+It’s hard to feel sexy when neither of you puts any effort into being sexy.

 Of course, it’s normal to have problems for a short period of time, e.g. a week or two.
 That could be down to one of you feeling stressed at work or having a problem of another kind.
 This normally passes.
 However, if it’s longer lasting, that’s a common sign of a relationship rut.

 A relationship rut doesn’t have to be the beginning of the end, and in most cases, it’s not.
 It’s simply a sign that you need to give your relationship a little TLC and work on strengthening your bond.